DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2018-08-14-formatting.md

 Something like this:
 [/publish-teacher-training-courses/formatting](/publish-teacher-training-courses/formatting)

-The problem with these sorts of links is that they aren’t accessible.
-They don’t have any useful labels to indicate what the link is for.
+The problem with these sorts of links is that they are not accessible.
+They do not have any useful labels to indicate what the link is for.
 The URL is often long and hard to read.

 ## HTML